5vision/uct_atari/README.md

     $ python run_uct.py

-To run uct search and collect data for further training run:
+To run uct search and collect data for further training use:

     $ python collect_uct_data.py